-In this pane you have two different views: Code Search Queries and Code Search Reports.
-From Code Search Queries you can execute gueries defined in Code Search in CA and from Code Search Reports you can execute pre-defined reports such as QA report, coding standards report, migration assessment,
+In this pane you have two different views Code Search Queries and Code Search Reports.
+From Code Search Queries you can execute queries defined in Code Search in CA and from Code Search Reports you can execute pre-defined reports such as Quality Assessment, Performance Optimization, Portability Assessment, and various migration reports.